 If you would like to set up an HHW appointment, please fill out the form and enter your preferred date/time.
-We anticipate a high volume of appointments as we share this facility with Onondaga residents but we will do our best to work with EP&S to accommodate your selected appointment time.
+We anticipate a high volume of appointments as we share this facility with Onondaga residents but we will do our best to accommodate your selected appointment time.
 We appreciate your patience during this reopening transition.

 Please read the information on this page and then access the household hazardous waste registration form.

 The Madison County Department of Solid Waste funds a FREE household hazardous waste program for its residents (business waste not accepted).
 Household hazardous waste is any household material that may pose a threat to human health and/or the environment if discarded improperly.
-Madison County residents can bring their waste to Environmental Products and Services in Syracuse, NY--just a few blocks from the Destiny USA on State Fair Boulevard.
+Madison County residents can bring their waste to Miller Environmental Group in Syracuse, NY--just a few blocks from the Destiny USA on State Fair Boulevard.